alloba/book-of-hours-notes/books/Letters to My Successor.md

 ## Description
 Letters To My Successor

-Advice from Gervinus van Lauren, eleventh Librarian of Hush House, to the one who will come after him.
+Advice from [[Gervinus Van Lauren]], eleventh Librarian of Hush House, to the one who will come after him.
 ### Partial Study Description
 I'm Reading...